Skip to Content

 State Love Stitching Project

-3. Practice satin stitch in small sections
+3. Practice satin stitch across small color blocks

 Simply Sausages Free Pattern